-3.11 Label contamination - effect of storage - is acceptable.
+3.11 Label contamination

-3.12 Label defects do not lead to re-manufacturing of the discs.
+It is an effect of storage - it's acceptable.
+Label defects do not lead to re-manufacturing of the discs.
 Such defects can only be resolved with a discount.

-3. Colour effects on vinyl discs
+4. Colour effects on vinyl discs 4.1 Splatter

-4.1 Splatter